GoogleChrome/developer.chrome.com/site/en/docs/webstore/identify_user/index.md

 {% Aside %}

 The above code is **not** production ready.
 We strongly encourage validating and decoding the JWT before the information it contains is trusted.
-See [how to handle credential responses][credential-responses]
+For more information, see [how to handle credential responses][credential-responses].

 {% endAside %}